potench/cmp/CMP-LOADER.md

 	  }

-		// Consent is required and a user has not consented to all permissions if (!result.consentRequired && !result.hasConsented) {
+		// Consent is required and a user has not consented to all permissions if (result.consentRequired && !result.hasConsented) {
 			cmp('showConsentTool');
 		}
 });